jhonny1994/winguard/docs/api.md

     *   **Returns:** A `Future` that completes with the best available icon URL as a `String`, or `null` if no icon could be found through Tiers 1 or 2.

 This API specification provides a clear and stable contract for the core service, enabling parallel development of the UI and state management layers.

+---
+*This document will be updated as the project progresses into Phase 4 and beyond.*